jphart/jphart.github.io/_projects/weatherstation_power.md

 ### Powering down the BME-280

-We set the sensor is set to sleep by default.
-While sleeping the power usage is in the micro-amps range.
+When running the BME-280 draws a few milliamps.
+Its a small power draw, but adds up over time.
+We can reduce this by setting the sensor to sleep by default, while sleeping the power usage is in the micro-amps range.

 ```c
     bmeSensor.setMode(MODE_SLEEP);